csc-training/summerschool/gpu-openmp/docs/01-GPU-intro.md

 - High performance computing is fueled by ever increasing performance
 - Increasing performance allows  breakthroughs in many major challenges that humankind faces today
-- Not only hardware performance, algorithmic improvements have also added ordered of magnitude of real performance
+- Not only hardware performance, algorithmic improvements have also added orders of magnitude of real performance

 </div>